SET UP TIPS: ONLINE LESSONS

 Turn your Mic OFF & ON (usually stops random echo feedback).

-Leave Zoom, and log back in (or also, quit the app and reopen it).
+Leave Zoom meeting, and rejoin (or also: quit the app and reopen it).

 Turn your WIFI OFF & ON.